JanaSvejdova/JanaSvejdova/README.md

 - 👋 Hi, I’m @JanaSvejdova Or Kira
-- 👀 I’m interested in Web development, Adruino, automatization
+- 👀 I’m interested in Web development, data analyst
-- 🌱 I’m currently learning SQL, React.
+- 🌱 I’m currently learning python and  React.
 - 📫 How to reach me https://www.linkedin.com/in/jana-svejdova-kira/